dharmamitra/dharmamitra-frontend-next/README.md

   - the env container name needs to be added to the `nginx` service dependency list.
 - add the env to `nginx/default.conf`

-#### Required config
+### Required config

 - if a config property needs to be set in all env config files add it to the `RequiredConfigKeys` type in `src/config/defineConfig.ts`

-### ENV CUSTOMIZATION
+### Env customization

 #### Nav & sub pages

 - all possible sub pages need to be

   - defined in `allPages` in `src/config/defineConfig.ts`
   - added to the `pages` prop of each i18n file (ie. `messages/en.json` etc.)
   - have a corresponding page prop in each i18n file with sub keys for each applicable environment. eg:

     ```json
     "About": {
       "dharmamitra": {...},
       "envname": {...},
     }
     ```

 - sub page configuration:
   - dharmamitra envs can rely on `defaultSubPages` and need no further configuration;
   - the `subPages` prop of the env config file needs to be set for customer sub pages with either an array of sub pages (`["guide"]`), or an empty array.

 ##### Nav

 The above configuration feeds into the `useNavItems` hook and takes care of app bar navigation.

 ##### Sub page creation